l2beat/l2beat/packages/backend/discovery/linea/ethereum/diffHistory.md

 ## Description

 Deleted two verifiers at `proofType = [6, 7]`.
-Both of them are identical and only differ in the intial setup parameters.
+Both of them are identical and only differ in the initial setup parameters.

 ## Watched changes